awssat/str-helper/README.md

 >> link.com/
 ```

-you may notice using camelCase instead snake_case for method name works too.
+you may notice using camelCase instead of snake_case for method name works too.

 You can also use conditions, if(..), else(), endif()